Also known as:

 Tobacco is a leafy plant grown around the world, including in parts of the United States.
-There are many chemicals found in tobacco or created by burning it (as in cigarettes), but nicotine is the ingredient that can lead to addiction.
-Other chemicals produced by smoking, such as tar, carbon monoxide, acetaldehyde, and nitrosamines, also can cause harm to the body.
-For example, tar causes lung cancer and other serious diseases that affect breathing.
-Carbon monoxide causes heart problems, which is one reason why people who smoke are at high risk for heart disease.
+There are many chemicals found in tobacco leaves or created by burning them (as in cigarettes), but nicotine is the ingredient that can lead to addiction.
+Other chemicals produced by smoking, such as tar, carbon monoxide, acetaldehyde, and nitrosamines, also can cause serious harm to the body.
+For example, tar causes lung cancer and other serious diseases that affect breathing, and carbon monoxide can cause heart problems.

-Tobacco use is the leading preventable cause of disease, disability, and death in the United States.
-According to the Centers for Disease Control and Prevention (CDC), cigarettes cause more than 480,000 premature deaths in the United States each year—from smoking or exposure to secondhand smoke—about 1 in every 5 U.S. deaths, or 1,300 deaths every day.1 An additional 8.6 million people suffer with a serious illness caused by smoking.
-Thus, for every 1 person who dies from smoking, 20 more suffer from at least 1 serious tobacco-related illness.2
+Teens who are considering smoking for social reasons should keep this in mind: Tobacco use is the leading preventable cause of disease, disability, and death in the United States.
+According to the Centers for Disease Control and Prevention (CDC), cigarettes cause more than 480,000 premature deaths in the United States each year—from smoking or exposure to secondhand smoke—about 1 in every 5 U.S. deaths, or 1,300 deaths every day.
+An additional 16 million people suffer with a serious illness caused by smoking.
+So, for every 1 person who dies from smoking, 30 more suffer from at least 1 serious tobacco-related illness.1

 Tobacco and nicotine products come in many forms.
-People either smoke, chew, or sniff them, or inhale their vapors.
+People can smoke, chew, sniff them, or inhale their vapors.

 Smoked tobacco products.

-- Bidis and kreteks (clove cigarettes).
-Bidis are small, thin, hand-rolled cigarettes primarily imported to the United States from India and other Southeast Asian countries.
-Kreteks—sometimes referred to as clove cigarettes—contain about 60% tobacco and 40% ground cloves.
+- Bidis and kreteks (clove cigarettes): Bidis are small, thin, hand-rolled cigarettes primarily imported to the United States from India and other Southeast Asian countries.
+Kreteks—sometimes referred to as clove cigarettes—contain about 60-80% tobacco and 20-40% ground cloves.
 Flavored bidis and kreteks are banned in the United States because of the ban on flavored cigarettes.

 Smokeless tobacco products.
 The tobacco is not burned with these products: